sahlet-official/userlog/Research/ResearchWhenISleep.md

+Research on the topic: "How can I find out when I sleep with the help of a gadget?"

 There is a need to know when the person sleeps.
-There is an idea to estimate the moment of the start of speep - monitor some user actions on a smartphone.
+There is an idea to estimate the moment of the start of sleep - monitor some user actions on a smartphone.

 Before creating an application, it is worth understanding whether there are analogs on the market right now and what functionality they offer.
 It is also interesting to see if there are alternative options for meeting this need.

-  I wrote down the most popular sleep monitoring apps that I found on the forums, I also superficially examined the proposed me options in Google Play.
+  We will analyze the applications of representations on the market, and find out their methods of fixing the moment of falling asleep
 Application Names:
 + [**Sleep Cycle**](https://play.google.com/store/apps/details?id=com.northcube.sleepcycle)
 + [**Sleep Time**](https://play.google.com/store/apps/details?id=ru.olegfilimonov.sleeptime)